1932 Alabama Crimson Tide football team: Vanderbilt

 In the days that led up to their game against Vanderbilt, many sportswriters did not give Alabama a chance against a favored Commodores squad.
 However, Alabama went on and defeated Vanderbilt on Thanksgiving Day 20–0 at Legion Field before 18,000 spectators.
 After a scoreless first quarter, Jim Dildy recovered a Vanderbilt fumble at their 16-yard line.
 Alabama then scored a touchdown on the possession that ensued on a short run by Johnny Cain.
 Later in the quarter, the Crimson Tide extended their lead to 13–0 after Dixie Howell threw a seven-yard touchdown pass to Ralph Gandy.
 Howell then scored the final points of the game in the fourth quarter with his 81-yard interception returned for a touchdown.
-The victory improved Alabama's all-time record against Vanderbilt to 5–8.